 Moraine Lake

-Hemmed in by the dramatic Valley of the Ten Peaks, Banff National Park’s glacier-fed Moraine Lake is renowned for its bright blue-green waters.
-The surreally vivid color results from light refracting off of tiny glacial rock particles.
-Stunning Lake Moraine was famously featured on the back of Canada’s $20 bill between 1969 and 1979.
+Hemmed in by the dramatic snowcapped mountains that make up the Valley of the Ten Peaks, Banff National Park’s glacier-fed Moraine Lake is renowned for its bright blue-green waters.
+The impossibly vivid color is the result of light refracting off tiny glacial rock particles, while a dense evergreen forest stretches down to the lakeshore.

 Moraine Lake, one of the most photographed spots in the Canadian Rockies, is a common fixture on sightseeing tours of Banff National Park, Lake Louise, and Yoho National Park.
 Moraine Lake tours depart from Banff and Calgary, and typically include sightseeing stops at other Alberta beauty spots such as Victoria Glacier, Takakkaw Falls, Lake Louise, and Bow, Emerald, and Peyto lakes.
 Moraine Lake is also a stop on the hop-on, hop-off Banff bus, which runs between Banff and Lake Louise.
 Active travelers can opt for a 5.6-mile (9-kilometer) guided hike through Larch Valley, or, in summer, rent a canoe from the Moraine Lake Boathouse and paddle out onto the water.